-The preservation and promotion of history — Monmouth Beach and beyond — is a great trust.
-History once gone can be most difficult to recapture.
+The preservation and promotion of history — Monmouth Beach and beyond — is a trust.
+History once gone is most difficult to recapture.
 Credit goes to these borough residents for their steady work at verifying our past.
+Down through the years they played a meaningful part in seeing that borough history was remembered.
+Thanks to their extra efforts the people, places, and traditions of Monmouth Beach endure:

-• Rosemary O’Brien — She matters eminently in Monmouth Beach annals as the author of the first official historic account of this amazing seashore community.
-Published in 1975 in conjunction with the borough’s celebration of America’s Bicentennial, the publication remains quite popular today.
-It’s a very thoughtful chronicle of borough yesteryear in a compact 32-page booklet.
-Known as a stalwart fact gatherer and clear writer, Rosemary researched and also penned histories of the MB School and Precious Blood Church.
-A busy mother of six, she launched and edited the first official borough newsletter in 1977.
+A busy mother of six, she also launched and edited the first official borough newsletter in 1977.
 A final admirable contribution to borough heritage came with her service as the treasurer of the MB Historical Society, when that group championed the cause to save the old life saving station in 1999 (now the popular MB Cultural Center).
-Savvy at business, she managed one of the borough’s oceanfront high-rises for years and also owned the MB Cleaners on Beach Road.
-A MB School PTA president and resident since 1964, she died in 2007.
+Savvy in business, she managed The Shores oceanfront high-rise for years and also owned the MB Dry Cleaners on Beach Road.
+A former MB School PTA president and borough resident since 1964, Rosemary died in September 2007.

 “Historians are prophets with their face turned backward.”

-• Gail Gannon — The borough is fortunate to have the telling eye and able hand of Gail Gannon, our artist-in-residence.
-Much-admired for her chronicling of old-time Monmouth Beach through her historic paintings, Gail is a 60-year resident of the borough.
-Inspired by friends and the teachings of Ida Libby Dengrove (the Emmy-winning courtroom illustrator for NBC-TV News), Gail began her oil paintings of borough scenes in the 1960s.
+• Gail Gannon — The borough was fortunate to have the telling eye and able hand of Gail Gannon — the town’s “artist-in-residence.”
+Much-admired for her canvas chronicling of old-time Monmouth Beach through historic paintings, Gail lived in the borough for over 60 years.
+Inspired by friends and the teachings of Ida Libby Dengrove (an Emmy-winning courtroom illustrator for NBC-TV News), Gail began her oil paintings of borough scenes in the 1960s.